So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 Note that I didn’t personally buy this set.
 I had the opportunity to review and test it from a colleague if that matters.

-Check out the VEATOOL Bluetooth earbuds on Amazon.
+Check out the Occiam Bluetooth earbuds on Amazon.

-Last up, we have the Boltune wireless earbuds.
+Last up, we have the PowerLocus wireless headphones.

-These are waterproof earbuds that connect to your phone, Chromebook, or computer via Bluetooth 5.0.
+These wireless stereo headphones connect to your phone, Chromebook, or computer via Bluetooth 5.0.
 If you happen to step away from your Chromebook a lot and don’t want to stay “tethered” to it, these are what you need.

 Maybe you’re cleaning your room.